 If you are out of ideas for things to draw, know that it is only temporary.
-While you are already under a lot of pressure with lack of creative energy, know that stressing won't make a difference.
+While you are already under a lot of pressure, know that stressing won't make a difference.
 Now that you know that this lack of inspiration phase is fleeting use tricks to get yourself out of it.

 Try yoga, meditation, workout, or any refreshing activity.
-All you have to do is give your idea churning machine (your grey matter) a little rest and fuse it with good energy to function better.
+All you have to do is give your idea churning machine (your grey matter) a little rest.
+Put your thoughts on hold and fuse them with good energy to function better.

 4. Follow your favourite artist or mentor

-Many times all an artist needs are guidance.
+Many times all an artist need is some direction.
+The influx of trends doesn't make it an easy ball game either.
 Enter- a mentor or a favourite artist.
 We believe that no two artists are alike, but they can learn and reverse engineer their art with the inspiration absorbed in each other’s company.
 While they tell you how to draw, you get an opportunity to dive deeper or recapitulate all that you know.

 If you don’t particularly follow someone, go online and engage in forums and communities to seek help or mentorship.
 Here are a few art communities to jumpstart your journey: